 - File a Request for Inspection

-If you do suspect that a piece of real estate, storage unit, or other type of property exists, ask your family attorney to file a request for inspection.
+If you do suspect that a piece of real estate, storage unit, or other type of property exists, ask your attorney to file a request for inspection.

 This is a type of inspection allowed under California family law that asks your spouse to allow you to inspect a particular piece of property.
 Any property that falls under community property would qualify.
 For instance, you may want to inspect a vehicle, deposit box, or storage unit.
 Even a rental property could qualify.